 What Is Refresh Rate?

-Televisions and computer monitors refresh their image thousands of times each second.
-To quantify that in a way that’s easy for consumers to understand, they use a unit called Hertz, which is equal to one cycle (refreshes) per second.
+Televisions and computer monitors refresh their images thousands of times each second.
+To quantify that in a way that’s easy for consumers to understand, they use a unit called Hertz, equal to one cycle (refreshes) per second.

 For example, if an image is redrawn 120 times in a second, the rate is expressed as 120 Hertz or 120 Hz.

-For many years, 60 Hz was the old television standard for many years, but we’ve come a long way since then.
-In general, the higher the refresh rate, the clearer and sharper the image, and the less flickering you’ll see.
+60 Hz was the old television standard for many years, but we’ve come a long way since then.
+Typically speaking, the higher the refresh rate, the clearer and sharper the image, and the less flickering you’ll see.

 What Is Motion Rate?

-By comparison, motion rate is a much newer concept, largely developed by the manufacturer’s marketing department.
+By comparison, motion rate is a much newer concept, developed mainly by the manufacturer’s marketing department.

 Introduced by Samsung a few years ago, it uses software to enhance the image’s ability to display fast-moving objects smoothly.

-For the purposes of this article, I’m going to group a lot of similar technology under the term “motion rate”.
-This includes:
+For this article, I will group a lot of similar technology under the term “motion rate.”

 - Samsung Clear Motion Rate